-- (b) Except for financial instruments with active markets, the fair value of other financial instruments is measured by using valuation techniques or by reference to counterparty quotes.
-The fair value of financial instruments measured by using valuation techniques can be referred to current fair value of instruments with similar terms and characteristics in substance, discounted cash flow method or other valuation methods, including calculated by applying model using market information available at the consolidated balance sheet date. - (c) When assessing non-standard and low-complexity financial instruments, for example, debt instruments without active market, interest rate swap contracts, foreign exchange swap contracts and options, the Group adopts valuation technique that is widely used by market participants.
-The inputs used in the valuation method to measure these financial instruments are normally observable in the market. - (d) Forward foreign exchange contracts are usually valued based on the current forward exchange rate. - E. For the years ended December 31, 2021 and 2020, there was no transfer between Level 1 and Level 2. - F. The following chart is the movement of Level 3 for the years ended December 31, 2021 and 2020:
+- D. The methods and assumptions the Group used to measure fair value are as follows: - (a) The fair value of other financial instruments is measured by using valuation techniques or by reference to counterparty quotes.
+The fair value of financial instruments measured by using valuation techniques can be referred to current fair value of instruments with similar terms and characteristics in substance, discounted cash flow method or other valuation methods, including calculated by applying model using market information available at the consolidated balance sheet date.

+- (b) When assessing non-standard and low-complexity financial instruments, for example, debt instruments without active market, interest rate swap contracts, foreign exchange swap contracts and options, the Group adopts valuation technique that is widely used by market participants.
+The inputs used in the valuation method to measure these financial instruments are normally observable in the market. - (c) Forward foreign exchange contracts are usually valued based on the current forward exchange rate. - E. For the years ended December 31, 2022 and 2021, there was no transfer between Level 1 and Level 2. - F. The following chart is the movement of Level 3 for the years ended December 31, 2022 and 2021: